lcfpadilha/enso-lang/README.md

 4. Click **"Install"**
 5. Reload VS Code (`Ctrl+Shift+P` → "Reload Window")

-### GitHub

-Enso code blocks are automatically highlighted on GitHub with syntax coloring.

 ---

 *Ensō is currently in Alpha.
 Built for the stress test of the future.*